Prosono/SMARTi_BaseComponent/README.md

     - Choose between SMARTi Basic or SMARTi Pro during setup.

 5. ## Token and Email Requirements
     - SMARTi Basic: A token is automatically generated and sent to your email if you select "I do not have a token."
-Note: The token expires after 30 days and must be renewed by reconfiguring the integration.
     - SMARTi Pro: A token must be purchased from our website:
     - Purchase SMARTi Pro Token
     - Upon successful payment, the token will be sent to your email.